Bloom-host/BloomDocs/docs/games/hytale/performance.md

 Example; ``world settings pregenerate 1200 1200 -1200 -1200``

-Then restart your hytale server so pregen can begin.
+Then restart your Hytale server so pregen can begin.

 You can cancel the pregen anytime via the command: ```world settings pregenerate cancel```